 We published our summary of evidence and identification of emerging themes in February 2021.

-We are now awaiting the outputs of two research projects we commissioned to support our evidence gathering.
+We have also commissioned two research projects to support our evidence gathering.
 This includes:

-- an independent report into the approaches to ongoing competence assurance adopted in other legal jurisdictions that is being prepared by Hook Tangaza following a competitive tender.
+- an independent report into the approaches to ongoing competence assurance adopted in other legal jurisdictions that is being prepared by Hook Tangaza following a competitive tender; and

 Engage with us